 Interested in teaching an online or hybrid course?
 Check out the coming dates for our Foundations of Online/Hybrid Course Development and Delivery workshop.

 Can't fit a workshop into your schedule?
-We would be more than happy to plan a special training event right inside your department.
+However, we would be more than happy to plan a special summer training event right inside your department.
 For more information and workshop options, please visit our Workshops on Demand page.

 Need professional development opportunities that better fit your schedule?
 Consider the Sloan-C workshops (sponsored by IT and the Pew FTLC).
 Or are you looking to become more experienced with Blackboard?
 Take a look at additional Blackboard training opportunities.